jnlee4838/ESP32_KSZ8863RLL_Dual_Ethernet/README.md

 * Click "build" and try to enjoy a cup of coffee. it takes time depending on your computer performance. anyway, you'd better take a break.

-* congrats if you can see a "Memory Type Usage Summary" in "TERMINAL" window. otherwise, you should fix the errors and misconfig...
+* congrats if you can see a "Memory Type Usage Summary" in "Terminal" window. otherwise, you should fix the errors and warnings...

 * neally done !